nandin/yelpmlproject/README.md

 | Criterion | Entropy |
 | Max Depth | 10 |

 The resulting accuracy was 29.63%.
-We think this poor accuracy is likely a result of the way the accuracy is being calculated.
-With 10 different labels, a high accuracy indicates the model can differentaiate between all the labels well.
-We think that constructing a model that can predict the star rating of a restaurant to that degree of accuracy isn't plausible with the current data.
+Similar to the Decision Tree Classifier, a the Random Forest Classifier model was constructed using binary labels.

-In order to test this theory, we adjusted the labels for the dataset to become binary labels.
-We assigned a label of *Bad Restaurant* to a star rating of 2.5 or less, *Good Restaurant* to a star rating of greater than 2.5.
 We then ran the Random Forest Classifier model over a range of a number of trees using the optimized parameters.
 The results of the binary model compared to the multi-classification model are shown below.

 <img src="png_images/BinaryVsMultiClass.png" width = "800" />

-We found that the binary model is much more accurate than the multi-classification model.
-We believe the jump in accuracy is a result of the easing of the modeling for the classifier.
+As expected, we found that the binary model is much more accurate than the multi-classification model.
+Also, the Random Forest Classifier was more accurate than the Decison Tree Classifier regardless of the type of label being used.

 ### Results